Timinator2000/techio-algo-x/19 - 2025 and beyond/08 - haunted manor.md

 In coding, we can often move forward without this third class, but not always.
 Adding this _junction_ class makes sense when each instance has its own interesting attributes.
 Each `Visual` represents an instance of one `Cell` showing up in one `Sightline`.
 Are there any important attributes associated with an instance of one `Cell` in a particular`Sightline`?
 Yes, there is!

 For each `Visual`, it is important to know if that `Visual` exists due to normal line of sight or due to reflected line of sight.
-The concept of a normal line of sight `Visual` vs. a reflection only exists inside the relationship between one particular `Cell` and one particular `Sightline`.
+The concept of a normal, line-of-sight `Visual` vs. a reflection only exists inside the relationship between one particular `Cell` and one particular `Sightline`.
 In the following diagram, I have added a single Boolean attribute called `reflection`.

 <BR><BR>
 ![Haunted Manor Final](HauntedManor3.png)